Perimenopause and Sleep: Why It's Disrupted and What Supports the Nervous System at Night

 This mechanism is separate from hot flashes.
 Many perimenopausal people experience profound sleep disruption without significant vasomotor symptoms.
 The GABAergic mechanism alone is sufficient to disrupt sleep architecture.[2]

+HPA axis and nocturnal cortisol.
 Under normal conditions, cortisol follows a diurnal rhythm: lowest in the early hours of sleep, rising toward its morning peak around waking.
 Estrogen's buffering of the HPA axis helps maintain this rhythm.[3]
-As estrogen declines in perimenopause, HPA reactivity increases — and nocturnal cortisol dysregulation can emerge: cortisol pulses that activate the arousal system during sleep, producing the 3am awakening pattern or the early morning activation that prevents return to sleep.
+As estrogen declines in perimenopause, HPA reactivity increases, and nocturnal cortisol dysregulation can emerge: cortisol pulses that activate the arousal system during sleep, producing the 3am awakening pattern or the early morning activation that prevents return to sleep.

-Hot flashes are fundamentally a sympathetic nervous system event — the hypothalamic thermostat misfires, triggering a sympathetic surge that produces vasodilation, sweating, and increased heart rate.[4]
+Hot flashes and sympathetic activation.
+Hot flashes are fundamentally a sympathetic nervous system event: the hypothalamic thermostat misfires, triggering a sympathetic surge that produces vasodilation, sweating, and increased heart rate.[4]
 During sleep, this activation fragments sleep architecture by pulling the system out of restorative sleep stages.
-The sympathetic activation itself, even if the heat sensation is not consciously registered, disrupts sleep continuity.
+The sympathetic activation itself, even if the heat sensation isn't consciously registered, disrupts sleep continuity.

 | Mechanism | Primary driver | Sleep effect |